 - Is it okay to pull pictures from your blog?
 (Hopefully, the answer is no but you may allow it if they link back))

 - Can I copy your art tutorial on my blog?
 (Again, I’m hoping you aren’t in favor of this but encourage them to post their own interpretation of your lesson)

 - Can I link back to your blog post if I used your lesson?
 (Yes!
 I’ll show you how further on down).

-- Can I copy and paste text onto my blog?
+- Can I copy and paste your text onto my blog?
+(No.)